dibalokechanda/dibalokechanda.github.io/_posts/2023-09-17-a-reference-guide-to-distributions-blog.md

 $$

 For me personally, the first time I saw this I did not get it.
 Because nobody showed me a visualization for a specific case.
-So, the visualization for $D=7$ and partioned into $3$ and $4$ is shown below:
+So, the visualization for $D=7$ and partitioned into $3$ and $4$ is shown below:

 ![partioning](https://i.ibb.co/MRwMqc7/chrome-Bxl42wgauh.png)

 Back to the general case.
-Now let's say we want to find the mutivariate joint distribution of $x_{A}$.
+Now let's say we want to find the multivariate joint distribution of $x_{A}$.
 This means we need to integrate out all variables $x_{B}$.

 Therefore the marginal of $x_{A}$ will be: